facebookresearch/miniF2F/README.md

 # MiniF2F

+## Bug reports and update policy for facebookresearch/miniF2F

 **Note: This repository is a fork of the original OpenAI miniF2F repository [https://github.com/openai/miniF2F](https://github.com/openai/miniF2F), with additional data and many formal statement fixes.**

+If you find errors in the statement formalizations, please submit a pull request.
+We will continue updating the dataset.
+Please cite the version you used by commit or date for reproducible evaluations.

+We will not accept pull requests with additional proofs to reduce test set contamination.

+## Overview

 MiniF2F is a formal mathematics benchmark (translated across multiple formal systems) consisting of exercise statements from olympiads (AMC, AIME, IMO) as well as high-school and undergraduate maths